xiaoranw8/xiaoranw8.github.io/index.md

 [Philly Grocery Location Dashboard (in progress)](611-finalproject/index.html)<br/>
 The interactive web dashboard shows the grocery locations in Philadelphia with a primary target to explore the grocery distribution across the city.
 Users can use it to explore the accessibility to grocery locations<br/>
-Skills used: JavaScript, HTML, CSS, Leaflet
+Skills used: JavaScript, HTML, CSS, Mapbox, Turf
 <img src="images/locator.gif?raw=true"/>

 ---